• Art magazine

 In the following video, Austrian experiential educator Sabrina Mader about the drum and playing percussion instruments as a healing passion.
 The Salzburg native has been drumming for over 20 years.

-Every drum is different
+Each drum is different

-How rhythm connects and communicate drums
+How rhythm connects and drums communicate

-Drum circle as a joint experience
+Drum circles as a communal experience

-photo of Dan Gold @danielcgold, via Unsplash
+Photo by Dan Gold @danielcgold, via Unsplash

 Photo by Sara Cottle @saralea, via Unsplash

-If you start experimenting with a percussion instrument yourself, you will discover the rhythms that get your body and mind moving .
+When you start experimenting with a percussion instrument yourself, you will discover the rhythms that get your body and mind moving .

-About the healing effect of drumming
+On the healing effects of drumming

-Drums improves communication
+Drumming improves communication

 Sources, technical support and further information: